jaimergp/rjaime/content/posts/google-colab-conda.md

 CUDA vs. OpenCL: 2.17776e-07
 ```

 ...
 And that's it.
 Maybe in the future Google Colab will bundle `conda` as well and this won't be needed.
-But as of Apr 2019 (and July 2020), this is the way to go!
+But as of Apr 2019 (and July 2020, and March 2021), this is the way to go!

 **Bonus**: [Ready-to-run Miniconda-enabled Notebook](https://gist.github.com/jaimergp/45015e75b4ae5f79a03d24e53b74ac1a).